 “Congratulations on your promotion.
-You and I will be talking regularly with you in that position.
+We will be talking on the phone regularly with you in that position.
 Are there certain days or times that work better for you than others?”

 “I hear you guys got a ton of snow, I bet it is beautiful this time of year!”

 Never assume the person on the business call knows what you plan to talk about.